MicrosoftDocs/defender-docs/defender-endpoint/device-timeline-event-flag.md

  ### EDR sensor (MsSense.exe) Resource Manager

- When the EDR sensor on a device is close the resource utilization threshold, the EDR sensor actively changes its state to critical.
-The device will not process new events until the EDR sensor returns back to a normal state.
-A new event will appear in the **Timeline** for that device flagging that the EDR sensor has switched to **Critcal** mode.
+If the resource usage on a device approaches the threshold for the EDR sensor, the EDR sensor switches to critical mode.
+The device won't process new events until the EDR sensor returns to a normal state.
+A new event appears in the **Timeline** for that device indicating that the EDR sensor switched to **Critical** mode.

-As soon as the resource utilization falls below the threshold, the EDR sensor state will automatically swith back to normal mode.
+When resource utilization for the EDR sensor falls below the threshold, the EDR sensor state will automatically switch back to normal mode.

 ### Customize your device timeline